GameStop shares: what you need to know

 Some might suggest this is market manipulation, but the short positions in a company are public knowledge, and it is not actually illegal for ordinary investors to club together in the same stocks.
 Traders who short need to be aware that such squeezes can happen and should also realise that the vast majority of trades, particularly in equities, are on the long side.
 Most investors, whether retail or professional, buy stocks in the hope that they will go up.

 Shorting is an important part of the market and helps the activity of ‘price discovery’ to develop.
-It also helps liquidity and should be viewed as an underhand activity.
+It also helps liquidity and should not be viewed as an underhand activity.
 But while share prices can ‘only’ go to zero, giving long investors a theoretical floor, they can, in theory, go as high as they like.
 Thus, those with short positions, can, if they do not manage their risk properly, suffer unlimited losses.

 Continued gains are not guaranteed